History of folkloric music in Argentina: After the Malvinas War and the recovery of democracy

 Immediately after Soledad released her first album, Poncho al viento, which sold 800,000 units and became one of the biggest hits in the history of Argentine folklore.
 Soledad's explosive success opened a current of identification of teenagers and young people with native roots music, that would continue in the following years with new artists; because of the popular impact, the media baptized her the "Tifón de Arequito" (Arequito Typhoon).

-In 1996 was born the company El sonido de mi tierra, of the santiagueño Luis Pereyra, who presents a display of a total folklore of Argentina, thus uniting the culture and the provinces, up to the tango with the folklore.
-He has been touring with the musical show since 2003 all over the world and works with his wife Nicole Nau.
-He presented part of the show as part of the celebrations of the 40th anniversary of the film Argentinísima by Julio Marbiz at the Teatro Astral.
-Later, the show was presented at the 2014 Cosquín Festival, with live indigenous musical instruments.
-VIDA!", his latest production, was presented in 2017 at the Folies Bergère in Paris.
+In the 1990s and 2000s, stage productions also incorporated folkloric music and dance into international performances, including projects associated with Luis Pereyra and Nicole Nau.

 Modern trends

 The last decades have shown a confluence of Argentine popular music, both from folklore, tango and national rock, with figures such as Soledad, Tamara Castro, Luciano Pereyra, Los Nocheros, Jorge Rojas, Abel Pintos, Facundo Toro, Chaqueño Palavecino, Raly Barririuevo, the Dúo Coplanacu, Los Díaz Pasan Volando, Luis Salinas, Daniel Tinte, Los Tekis, Los Alonsitos, Amboé, Los Hermanos Pachano, Tamara Moreno, Seba Ibarra, Tonolec, Sentires del Alma, Bruno Arias, the vientist Micaela Chauque, among others.
 Some of them integrate a current that has come to be called young folklore.

 On January 28, 1997 Mercedes Sosa closed the Cosquín Festival incorporating Charly García, one of the emblems of Argentine rock.
 The fact was a reason for discussions between those who have a more standardized version of folklore and those who have a more open attitude to other genres.
 Both artists performed Rezo por vos, Inconsciente colectivo, De mí and García's rock version of the Argentine national anthem and received a standing ovation, making up one of the historic nights of the festival.
 Mercedes Sosa, on the other hand, announced at that time her decision not to return to Cosquín, exhausted by the controversies.